-Another profession where you can spend a lot of time alone while earning an excellent salary.
+Another profession where you can spend a lot of time alone while earning an excellent salary is architecture.
 Much like an actuary, you will need extensive training before you can get started with a job in this field.

 Video is more popular than ever thanks to our high-tech modern world, and all of those videos need to be edited before they are put out into the market.
 This is a competitive field but there are financial rewards available for those who prove themselves.

 Believe it or not, most lawyers don’t spend day after day in court arguing cases.
 Rather, they are frequently alone in their office, working through legal documents and charting the right path for their clients.
 There is a lot of alone time here, and the potential to earn a nice salary.